smjcc/ELL/README.md

 by default, the command line, and whether the other kernel should be booted only once, all using busybox "dd" or "hexedit".

-Various modules for reporting boot progress, errors, checking and setting A20, and some diagnostics, can be enabled or disabled individually to trim code to fit in the limited space.
+Various blocks of code for reporting boot progress, errors, checking and setting A20, and some diagnostics, can be enabled or disabled individually to trim code to fit in the limited space.

 To build, you need to:

 1. Create a GPT partition on your boot media.
-I use fdisk which allows triming the table size and micromanaging partition boundaries to get the most use of minimal media often used in embedded systems.
+I use fdisk from util-linux which allows triming the table size and micromanaging partition boundaries to get the most use of minimal media often used in embedded systems.
 I use 6 partitions.
 The first two contain raw kernel images.
-The next two contain cramfs images, but could be any filesystem supported by the kernels.
-Then a SWAP and overlayfs partitions.
+The next two contain squashfs images, but could be any filesystem supported by the kernels, then a SWAP partition, and an overlayfs partition.

 2. Edit the source to your liking, selecting desired features.
    (by commenting out and uncommenting out %define statements)